George Soros: Views on India and Narendra Modi

 In February 2023, Soros criticized Indian Prime Minister Narendra Modi for his alleged Islamophobia, cronyism and authoritarianism, saying that "India is...a democracy.
 But its leader, Narendra Modi, is no democrat.
 Inciting violence against Muslims was an important factor in his meteoric rise."
 Modi's Bharatiya Janata Party accused Soros of trying to undermine Indian democracy.
 Indian foreign minister S. Jaishankar claimed that Soros is a "dangerous" person.

 Wealth and philanthropy

 Soros speaks to the LSE alumni society in Malaysia.

 As of March 2020, Forbes magazine listed Soros as the 162nd richest person in the world, with a net worth of $8.3 billion.
 He has also donated 64% of his original fortune, of which more than $15 billion has been distributed through his Open Society Foundations (an international grant making network that supports advancing justice, education, public health and independent media).
 Forbes has called him the most generous giver (when measured as a percentage of net worth).

+In September 2020, Forbes deputy wealth editor Jennifer Wang awarded Soros a perfect philanthropy score of 5, the highest possible rating; placing him among an exclusive group of just ten Forbes 400 members, alongside Warren Buffett, John Arnold, Eli Broad, and others who have each given away at least 20% of their fortune.

 Soros has been active as a philanthropist since the 1970s, when he began providing funds to help Black students attend the University of Cape Town in apartheid South Africa, and began funding dissident movements behind the Iron Curtain.

+In February 1994, Herb Sturz was asked by Aryeh Neier (then president of Open Society Institute) and Soros to help improve housing in post-apartheid South Africa.
+In 1995, the National Urban and Reconstruction and Housing Agency (NURCHA) was created as a joint venture between the South African Government and the Soros Economic Development Fund (SEDF).
+Both groups contributed $5 million for operating expenses.
+The effort had a slow start due to South African banking resistance.
+Then Soros pledged $50 million in loan guarantees, conditional to an additional $250 million being raised across the world from other contributors.
+By 2001, NURCHA had built 70,000 homes and by 2007 had built 200,000 homes.
+Almost all of the loans to builders, who were black South Africans, were repaid.
+After more than two decades, NURCHA was still operating and 100% managed by the state of South Africa.